polaracep/soldering-kits/bat/README.md

 ### Circuit

-The circuit consists of an astable multivibrator with a low-pass RC filter driving two LEDs through a transistor.
-The astable multivibrator generates a distorted ramp wave.
-The low-pass filter smoothens the voltage, creating an effect of the bat's ominously blinking eyes.
+The astable multivibrator generates a distorted ramp wave, which in turn gets smoothened out by a filter, driving 2 LEDs with a transistor creating an effect of the bat's ominously blinking eyes.

-### Quirks:
+### Quirks

 The circuit can take some time until it starts blinking.